Bring your own encryption keys for Astra DB Classic

 View customer keys

-You can use the DevOps API to retrieve the customer key registration for a specified cloud provider and region.
+You can use the DevOps API to retrieve the customer key registration for a specified cloud provider (aws or gcp) and region:

 --header "Authorization: Bearer APPLICATION_TOKEN" \